vga101/gaiasky/README.md

 In order to **uninstall**, just run the `uninstall` file in the installation folder.

-#### 1.2.3 OS X - Mac
+#### 1.2.3 macOS X

-For OS X we provide a `gaiasky_macos_<version>.dmg` file which is installed by unpacking into the Applications folder.
+For macOS we provide a `gaiasky_macos_<version>.dmg` file which is installed by unpacking into the Applications folder.
 Get it [here](https://zah.uni-heidelberg.de/gaia/outreach/gaiasky/downloads/).
-Once unpacked, the installer will come up, just follow its instructions.
+Once unpacked, you can run it by clicking on it.

 #### 1.2.4 Compressed (TGZ) package